JanHerca/urantiapedia/output/wikijs/en/article/Al_Lockett/Living_the_Will_of_the_Father_Walking_the_Talk.md

 And I think Jesus put it in the context of the 11^th^ commandment **to love God with all our heart and soul and to love our neighbor as ourselves**.
 But most of all, we are required to have **faith**.

 > _The faith of Jesus was trusting, like that of a child, but it was wholly free from presumption.
 He made robust and manly decisions, courageously faced manifold disappointments, resolutely surmounted extraordinary difficulties, and unflinchingly confronted the stern requirements of duty.
-It required a strong will and an unfailing confidence to believe what Jesus betieved and as be believed._ [[UB 196:0.14](/en/The_Urantia_Book/196#p0_14)]
+It required a strong will and an unfailing confidence to believe what Jesus betieved and as be believed._ <a id="a110_397"></a>[[UB 196:0.14](/en/The_Urantia_Book/196#p0_14)]

 There is one component to living the will of the Father, and that is “living life fearlessly.”